rayriffy/pixiv-bookmarks-visualizer/README.md

 > **Caution!** This project is only built for running locally, please do not deploy to public internet otherwise it might not working properly, or all of your private bookmarks will be public

 First, you have to get your account refresh token in any mean nessesary.
-I reccomend [this script](https://github.com/eggplants/get-pixivpy-token) to obtain refresh token.
+I recommend [this script](https://github.com/eggplants/get-pixivpy-token) to obtain refresh token.

 Then, make your own `.env` file based on `.env.example` by providing refresh token and your user ID into the file.